aadilmallick/my-notes-docusaurus/docs/AWS/AWS-cloud-practitioner-course.md

 DAX, which stands for Amazon DynamoDB Accelerator, is an in-memory cache for Amazon DynamoDB that is fully managed and highly available and delivers fast response times for accessing eventually consistent data.

+#### Point-in-time-recovery

+Point-in-time recovery (PITR) provides continuous backups for your DYnamoDB table for 35 days, ensuring you always have a backup of your data.

+> [!WARNING]
+> This incurs additional charges.

 #### Scaling

 DynamoDB performance is measured with these two metrics: